 Jim Morgan: Creating flow is a fundamental lean tenet.
 And in development, we have to synchronize multiple concurrent workflows from various functional organizations.
 Alison Seward, from GE Appliances, tells us how her program organized into fishbone teams in order to synchronize the work of people from across the organization.

 Alison Seward, Program Senior Director, GE Appliances, a Haier company: So, the team that I'm able to lead is a very large group.
 It's about 50 or so program members, and they encompass nearly every function that we have here.
 So we're actually structured into what we call fishbone teams, and each fishbone represents an area of the assembly process.
 So, for example, our door team is actually made up of the cross-functional members that are addressing the door.
 Each group has a target for their material costs or labor costs, all of their key metrics so that they know what success looks like.
 So our team loves our decision diamonds.
 It really gives us a chance, by fishbone team, to say, what are the next seven or eight decisions that we need to make, and how can we lay those out on a timeline so that we can get the right information to make them?

 Jim Morgan: In 2021, we'll be sharing one video for each of the six principles with the full stories from these and other awesome organizations.
 Thanks for watching.

 It's not too late to register!
-The Virtual Lean Learning Experience 2020 (VLX), featuring a two-week immersion into LPPD principles and practices, starts today – with the first presentation tomorrow at noon.
+The On-Demand Virtual Lean Learning Experience 2020 (VLX), featuring a two-week immersion into LPPD principles and practices is now available.
 With your registration, you can watch all the presentations on-demand at your convenience.